michellepana/CombatGame/README.md

 There are five different types of fighters, each with their own special ability:
 1. Vampire – may charm the opponent into NOT attacking
 2. Barbarian – no special ability
 3. Blue Men – very strong.
-But defense ability will decrease as HP drps
+But defense ability will decrease as HP drops
 4. Medusa – may kill the opponent instantly
 5. Harry Potter – may come back to life with doubled strength